-- How to care for an infant’s or toddler’s mouth
+- How to care for an infant’s or toddler’s teeth and mouth

 - Proper use of fluoride and toothpaste